tw-in-js/twind/docs/getting-started/quicksheet.md

 [View in Docs](https://twind.dev/docs/handbook/getting-started/css-in-js.html)

-The `css` function allows you to write raw CSS in Twind, with support for pseudo selectors,global styles, directives, animations, grouping syntax, and more.
+The `css` function allows you to write raw CSS in Twind, with support for pseudo-selectors,global styles, directives, animations, grouping syntax, and more.

 ```tsx
 // All available exports